Girbons/stormtrooper/README.rst

 Stormtrooper
 ============

-If `Django`_ is your first choice for the conquest of the Internet, you need something that spawns quickly your Django applications!
+If `Django`_ + `Wagtail`_ is your first choice for the conquest of the Internet, you need something that spawns quickly your Django applications!

 Getting started